ExtremeTK2/ETK-2.0-Knowledge-Base/README.md

 ---

 ## 1.0 Introduction to the ETK2 Alpha Test
-This is the beginning phase of development.
+This is the beginning phase of development.c
 * **Developer:** The only developer involved in this project is **Stelio**.
 * **Tester Objectives:** Find as many bugs as possible, test the quality of the game, and report your findings.
 * **Official Website:** [therealmofchaos.com](https://therealmofchaos.com/)